 In our early work on mental models, we established a theory about a ladder of reflection.
 Mental models can be:

-- Level 3: a conditional rule.
-“In terrain where the soil can’t absorb water, heavy rains cause local flooding.”
+- Level 3: A conditional rule, such as “In terrain where the soil can’t absorb water, heavy rains cause local flooding”

 Reasoning starts with a spontaneous stereotype (you can’t help your brain popping those into your mind), recognizing that it’s wrong; and then working up the levels of reason towards an ad hoc causal chain: this is an exercise in awareness.
 The difficulty in doing so lies in the emotional blockages that get you stuck with one idea – something you can control.
 Panics and crises are so emotionally charged that we get easily overwhelmed and irrationally attached to the wrong solutions.